Programs and Services

 Families in Transition (FIT) program provides housing, goal setting, mentoring and referrals to help homeless families whose children attend Chicago Public Schools.
 Services help families to become permanently housed and achieve economic stability.

-Family Works is a comprehensive case management program that supports families as they strive for self-sufficiency.
+A comprehensive case management program that supports families as they strive for self-sufficiency.
 Family Works provides employment and education services, opportunities for youth, lease compliance, clinical and wellness services, and senior support services to families in Altgeld Gardens.

 A career and personal financial service center at Kennedy-King College.
 We help clients change their financial behavior and encourage them to make a long-term commitment to increasing income, decreasing expenses and acquiring assets.
 Our core services are career improvement and employment placement, financial literacy, and public benefits access.
 We also offer technology training on-site.

-IPS provides clinically intensive therapeutic interventions to emotionally and behaviorally disturbed children in DCFS custody.
+Provides clinically intensive therapeutic interventions to emotionally and behaviorally disturbed children in DCFS custody.

 Provides legal assistance and community education to low-income individuals in the areas of domestic violence, family and elder law, housing, and consumer issues.